Rosa DeLauro CT-03

 DeLauro is part of the progressive wing of the Democratic Party and one of the Congressional Progressive Caucus‘s founding members.[28]

 DeLauro is interested in health policy issues, particularly women’s health.
-She has introduced bills aimed at improving cancer treatment and research and women’s health policies.
-As chair of the appropriations subcommittee that funds the Food and Drug Administration, she has criticized the FDA’s failures to protect the public from unsafe foods and medical products.
+She has introduced bills aimed at improving cancer treatment and research and at women’s health policies.
+As chair of the appropriations subcommittee that funds the Food and Drug Administration, she has criticized FDA failures to protect the public from unsafe foods and medical products.

 On February 2, 2008, DeLauro endorsed Barack Obama for President.[29]